Navid200/xDrip/docs/Starting-G6.md

 #### **Sensor**
 Don't open the sensor container until you are ready to insert it.
 Every sensor has a 4-digit calibration code as shown in the following image.
-You will need that code to start.
+You will need that code, from your sensor, to start.
 ![](./images/CalCode.png)
 <br/>